MRLMRML/NoC-simulator/README.md

 Then compile and run the program.

-The average latency will be printed out in the terminal.
+The average latency and throughput will be printed out in the terminal.

-The throughput is not accurate at the moment, please ignore it.

 To see the detailed informantion of each packets, open the Data folder.